pivotal/docs-tap/install-gitops/eso/aws-secrets-manager.hbs.md

-# Install Tanzu Application Platform through GitOps with External Secrets Operator (ESO)
+# Install Tanzu Application Platform through GitOps with AWS Secrets Manager

 >**Caution** Tanzu Application Platform (GitOps) is currently in beta and is intended for evaluation and test purposes only.
 Do not use in a production environment.

 <!-- TODO: use markdown-generated anchor values to ease navigating within VS Code (and validating links). -->

-This topic tells you how to install Tanzu Application Platform (commonly known as TAP) through GitOps with secrets managed in an external secrets store.
+This topic tells you how to install Tanzu Application Platform (commonly known as TAP) through GitOps with secrets managed externally in AWS Secrets Manager.
 To decide which approach to use, see [Choosing SOPS or ESO](reference.hbs.md#choosing-sops-or-eso).

 Tanzu GitOps Reference Implememtation (RI) does not support changing the secrets management strategy for a cluster.